 - Make an architectural choice.

-Generally, at this stage, a financial and technical side of the web application development is settled down and we have an idea of the budget.
+Generally, at this stage, the financial and technical side of the web application creation is settled down and we have an idea of the budget.

 With each iteration in Agile methodology, we make sure that development is achieved towards the goals defined in the product requirements document.

-The product requirements documentation should be used to implement all features, an efficient development approach should be chosen in order to make sure the codes are behaving as expected by the specification document.
+The product requirements documentation should be used to implement all features, an efficient approach should be chosen in order to make sure the codes are behaving as expected by the specification document.
 TDD is one approach that aims to make sure that tests are dressed to test and simulate real behavior.
-Testing helps actors involved in the development process understand the code purposes and makes the hand out process easier.
-A good code coverage has proven to minimize bugs and is a proof of a good design for an easy post-production support and maintenance, easy system evolution.
+Testing helps actors involved in the web application development process understand the code purposes and makes the hand out process easier.
+Good code coverage has proven to minimize bugs and is proof of the good design for easy post-production support and maintenance, easy system evolution.

 THE TESTING PHASE

 This phase is also called the User Acceptance Test.
-During that phase, test group of users validates the set of feature and report bugs if any, if there are changes to be made, they can be discussed with the project manager who will advise about the best way to take inputs and feedbacks into consideration.
+During that phase, a test group of users validates the set of features and report bugs if any, if there are changes to be made, they can be discussed with the project manager who will advise about the best way to take inputs and feedback into consideration.